lroellin/HSRSync/README.md

 An XML configuration file is **necessary** for running the script.
 The location of this file can be changed at the top of the script.
 Default is *settings.xml*.
 There is a template, *settings-template.xml* which you can use.

+### Details
-The example below is based on the XML-schema defined in *settings.xsd*.
+The template is based on the XML schema defined in *settings.xsd*.
 Your own configuration must follow this schema to be interpreted properly.

 ## How to run
 * Customize the values to your environment
 * This is an unsigned Powershell Script.
 You may need to change your Execution Policy.
 There are many manuals on the Internet